 Estelle Shane, Institute of Contemporary Psychoanalysis

 "In this collection of beautifully written, often dramatic, clinical stories, Joye Weisel-Barth emerges as one of our psychoanalytic pioneers.
 Combining a complex grasp of contemporary theory with the courage always to be thoughtfully authentic with her patients and readers, Weisel-Barth pushes the limits of analytic acceptability in the service of giving her most challenging patients what they truly need from her.
 Moreover, she is as open about treatment failures as she is about her successes, always seeking to learn from her experience, and help us do the same.
-In short, Intimate Fictions deepens and complicates our understanding of what it means to work relationally."
+In short, Theoretical and Clinical Perspectives on Narrative in Psychoanalysis deepens and complicates our understanding of what it means to work relationally."

 Steven Stern, Psy.D.Clinical Associate Professor, Tufts University School of Medicine and Maine Medical Center